 Suggestions for Future Action Research

 A number of suggestions are worth considering: (a) develop a pre-workshop instrument (or use an existing one) to assess levels of understanding regarding the construct of self-determination among participating students and (b) to gain a fuller understanding of participants’ sense of preparation for life after high school, semi-structured interviews can be conducted with participants.
 With less than 50% of participants expressing feeling “more prepared for life after high school after participating in the workshops” in the present project, it would have been helpful to have further evidence regarding how students were processing the workshop content and applying it to their thinking about the future.
 When time allows (which was not the case with the present project), results such as those found through the post-workshop survey can serve as an important input for the planning of a second cycle of action research, in which modifications based on the evidence from the first cycle are incorporated into planning for a subsequent workshop series.

 Cobb, B., Lehmann.
 J., Newman-Gonchar, R., & Alwell, M. (2009).
 Self-determination for students with disabilities: A narrative metasynthesis.
 Career Development for Exceptional Individuals, 32, 108-114.

 Wehmeyer M. L., Palmer S. B., Agran M., Mithaug D., Martin J. (2000).
 Promoting causal agency: The Self-Determined Learning Model of Instruction.
 Exceptional Children, 66, 439–453.

 To cite this work, please use the following reference:

-Tanaka, V. (2018).
+Tanaka, V. (2018, December 12).
 Effects of self-determination and career education curriculum on students with disabilities.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/effects-of-self-determination-and-career-education-curriculum-on-students-with-disabilities/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/effects-of-self-determination-and-career-education-curriculum-on-students-with-disabilities/